florianzier/php-fpm-alpine/README.md

 ## Build Image

-You can use the `docker-compose.yml` file for an easy setup of build arguments and optional temporary proxy settings.
+You can use the `docker-compose.yml` file for an easy setup of build arguments.

 Trigger a build with following command:
 ```bash